pnkmtt/Terraform_Docker_Class/README.md

 ### Download the class material via git

-From a new or existing directory (i.e. `C:\Users\Panik\Downloads`) on the command line, run this command: `git clone https://github.com/pnkmtt/Vagrant_Ansible_Class`
+From a new or existing directory (i.e. `C:\Users\Panik\Downloads`) on the command line, run this command: `git clone https://github.com/pnkmtt/Terraform_Docker_Class`

-This will download the Vagrant file and allow us to create your new VirtualBox VM in a directory called Vagrant_Ansible_Class.
+This will download the Vagrant file and allow us to create your new VirtualBox VM in a directory called Terraform_Docker_Class.

-Once the clone has completed, `cd` to the target directory, For example `cd C:\User\panik\Downloads\Vagrant_Ansible_Class`
+Once the clone has completed, `cd` to the target directory, For example `cd C:\User\panik\Downloads\Terraform_Docker_Class`

 We will now create our VM based on the downloaded files, run the command `vagrant up`.
 The output should be similar to the example below.